 This section describes how we restrict access to data and how we respond to data requests from law enforcement agencies.

 The data that you put into our systems is yours.
 We do not scan it for advertisements and we do not sell it to third parties.
-The Data Processing and Security Terms for Google Cloud describe our commitment to protecting your data.
+The Cloud Data Processing Addendum for Google Cloud describes our commitment to protecting your data.
 That document states that we will not process data for any purpose other than to meet our contractual obligations.
 If you choose to stop using our services, we provide tools that make it easy for you to take your data with you, without penalty or additional cost.
 For more information about our commitments for Google Cloud, see our trust principles.

 Administrative access for Google employees